11 Problems Centering Clay and Easy Ways to Fix Them

 - You can store your clay by keeping it bone dry.

-- Another way is to keep your clay in a thick plastic bag and keep it sealed tight.
+- Another way is to keep your clay in a thick plastic bag and keep it sealed tightly.
 When you are ready to use your clay, cut a piece off and wedge it well.

 Conclusion